Job cuts in tech sector spread, Microsoft lays off 10,000

-Microsoft is cutting 10,000 workers, almost 5% of its workforce, in response to what it described as “macroeconomic conditions and changing customer priorities.”
+Microsoft is cutting 10,000 workers, almost 5% of its workforce, joining other tech companies that have scaled back their pandemic-era expansions.

-The company said in a regulatory filing Wednesday that had just notified employees of the layoffs, some of which will begin immediately.
+The company said in a regulatory filing Wednesday that the layoffs were a response to “macroeconomic conditions and changing customer priorities.”

 The company said it will also be making changes to its hardware portfolio and consolidating its leased office locations.